 If you just have the flax seeds at hand, it’s pretty easy to grind them yourself.
 You need a good grinder – it can be a coffee bean grinder, a spice grinder, or even a high powered blender.
 With the appliance’s jar and blades really dry, add your flax seeds – don’t fill up more than half of the jar at a time – and just start grinding, on maximum speed.

 Flax seeds grind easily, the difficulty stems from the fact that they don’t grind equally – there’s almost always seeds left in different sizes that don’t get powdered.
 That’s why you shouldn’t overfill the jar: so you can shake it and grind, and shake it and grind again, until you catch all those pesky little seeds that escape the blades.
 It requires a little patience, but it can be done!

 I am not the most patient person, that’s why whenever I try do grind the flax seeds myself the results are not the best… See my flax tortillas and you’ll know what I mean.

-How to make the keto flax meal and cheese crackers dough
+How to make the keto crackers

 Mix the finely ground flax meal, Parmesan or nutritional yeast, garlic powder, peppers and salt – or your own variation of spices.
 Add the water, and mix it very well, until a mud resembling paste is formed (3).